Ahm15275097/High-and-Low-/Documentation.md

 The IDE which was used to help create this program was https://repl.it/.
 This was such a great tool because it made writing code more efficient and much easier.

+One of the features in the IDE that helped greatly, was the use of syntax highlighting.
+This made writing the code easier as all the code were in different colours according to which category they were in.
+Syntax highlighting found errors while the code was being written, the made writing code much faster as compilation didn't have to be done before finding a syntax error.

+Another feature that an IDE, such as https://repl.it/, supplies is the use of an internal compiler.
+This made testing the code so much simpler.
+If the code was written in a text editor such as notepad, which isn't an IDE, the code would have had to be taken to a seperate compiler to be tested.
+This would have been very time consuming.
+As this made testing much easier, more frequent tests could be done therefor making the application more secure.